Bayesian Semiparametric Longitudinal Inverse-Probit Mixed Models for Category Learning: Introduction

-Pupillometry was also recorded during each trial as a measure of cognitive processes during learning.
-The pupil response unfolds slowly over time, therefore, trial events were delayed to allow time for the pupil to dilate.
-For example, rather than allowing participants to make a button press immediately after presentation of the input tone, there was a four-second delay from the start of the input tone to the response prompt screen where participants made their category decision via button press. {As the subjects may have already taken their decisions within this period, the recorded response times are not meaningful measures of their actual decision times.}

-{Conventional drift-diffusion analysis that require data on response times such as in \cite{paulon2020bayes} therefore do not apply here.
-The focus of this article is to see if the drift-diffusion parameters can still be meaningfully recovered from the PTC1 data on input-output tone categories alone.}
+\paragraph{The research question.} The main research question addressed in this article is to see if a new class of drift-diffusion models can be designed for such scenarios which will allow the biologically interpretable drift-diffusion process parameters to be meaningfully recovered from data on input-output category combinations alone.

-{The analysis we present in this paper excludes the pupillometry measurements.
-Relating drift-diffusion parameters to measures of cognitive effort such as pupillometry is another challenging problem that we plan to pursue separately elsewhere.}

-\paragraph{The inverse-probit model.} Categorical probability models that build on latent drift-diffusion processes can be useful in providing biologically interpretable inference in data sets comprising input-output categories but no response times like the PTC1 data set.
+\paragraph{The inverse-probit model.} Categorical probability models that build on latent drift-diffusion processes can be useful in providing biologically interpretable inference in data sets comprising input-output categories but no response times.
 To our knowledge, however, the problem has never been considered in the literature before.
 We aim to address this remarkable gap in this article.

-By integrating out the latent response times from the joint inverse Gaussian drift-diffusion model for response categories and associated response times in \cite{paulon2020bayes}, we can arrive at a natural albeit overparametrized model for the response categories.
-We refer to this class of models as the `inverse-probit' categorical probability model.
+By integrating out the latent response times from the joint inverse Gaussian drift-diffusion model for response categories and associated response times in \cite{paulon2021bayes}, we can arrive at a natural albeit overparametrized model for the response categories.
+We refer to this as the `inverse-probit' categorical probability model.
 This inverse-probit model serves as the starting point for the methodology presented in this article but, as we describe below, it also comes with significant and unique statistical challenges not encountered in the original drift-diffusion model.

-\paragraph{Statistical challenges.} While scientifically desirable, unfortunately it is also mathematically impossible to infer both the drifts and the boundaries in the inverse-probit model from data only on the decision accuracies.
+\paragraph{Statistical challenges.} While scientifically desirable, unfortunately, it is also mathematically impossible to infer both the drifts and the boundaries in the inverse-probit model from data only on the decision accuracies.
 We must thus have to keep the values of either the drifts or the boundaries fixed and focus on inferring the other.